HalfonLab/post_processing_SCRMshaw_pipeline/README.md

 module load MACS2

 Following is an example of command line execution.
->python postProcessingScrmshawPipeline.py  -so SCRMshawConcatenatedOutputFile  -num 5000
+>python postProcessingScrmshawPipeline.py  -so SCRMshawConcatenatedOutputFile  -num 5000  -topN Median

 3. PARAMETERS: